reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PnPPowerShell-not-digitally-signed.md

 ![Not digitally signed](../images/PnPPowerShell-not-digitally-signed/Notdigitallysigned.png)

-he error message indicates that the PnP PowerShell module is not digitally signed, which prevents it from being loaded on your system.
+The error message indicates that the PnP PowerShell module is not digitally signed, which prevents it from being loaded on your system.
 This is a security measure to prevent the execution of malicious scripts.

 The solution is to change the execution policy of your PowerShell session.
 This can be done using the **set-executionpolicy** cmdlet.
 The following command sets the execution policy for the current process to Bypass, which allows scripts to run regardless of their signing status: